top of page

 about any and everything.

-and the opportunity for listening to his unique and vast Wisdom should not be missed.
+and the opportunity to listen to his unique and vast Wisdom should not be missed.

 Lord Krishna graced Bhishma with relief from any pain and